 New students should refer to their enrolment confirmation for course and accommodation dates.
 Please note that the invoice does not reflect the course dates but the date of enrolment.
 This information, as well as the name of the course and the corresponding number of lessons per week, is included in the enrolment confirmation letter.

 Enrolment of a current student will be terminated if:

-- The student notifies Atlas Language School of his/her wish to terminate their enrolment;
+- The student or their agent notifies Atlas Language School of his/her wish to terminate their enrolment;

 - The student withdraws from their nominated course;